-The year was 1916 and the princely Indian State of Mysore, which was the world’s largest supplier of sandalwood and sandalwood oil, had a mammoth problem on its hands.
+The year was 1916 and the princely Indian State of Mysore, which was the world’s largest producer of sandalwood and sandalwood oil, had a mammoth problem on its hands.
 With the First World War in full swing, there was no way to export the kingdom’s excessive sandalwood reserves to Europe.

-That’s when Nalvadi Krishnaraja Wodeyar, the king of Mysore, came up with a historical solution – to set up the Government Soap Factory in Bangalore, which would produce soap crafted from pure sandalwood oil.
+That’s when Nalvadi Krishnaraja Wodeyar, the king of Mysore, came up with a solution that would mark a defining moment in the world of skincare — to set up the Government Soap Factory in Bengaluru, which would produce soap crafted from pure sandalwood oil.

 … and so a legend was born

 Crates full of the innocuous bars were regularly shipped to the monarch in England and to this day Mysore Sandal Soap enjoys the distinction of being used within the royal palaces of the United Kingdom.

 The soap’s secret lay in its simple formula — a faultless blend of pure vegetable ingredients and natural sandalwood oil.

 Because pure sandalwood is rare.
 And perfect for the skin.

 And this is no small feat, considering that Indian sandalwood (Santalum album) is rated as the highest quality worldwide.

 A small sampler: It helps in the reduction of acne and stretch marks, relieves both inflammation and itching, has anti-ageing properties, imparts a soothing, toning and moisturising effect, prevents marks and scars on the face and defends against skin rashes.

 It is also one of the oldest known perfume materials in the world and has a calming effect on the body.
 This makes it a major element in meditation and many forms of yoga even use it for awakening sexual energy.

 And herein lies the problem for Mysore Sandal Soap

-That’s because regeneration is so difficult: sandalwood is a slow-growing species and a tree must be over 30 years old before it can be used for the production of oil.
+That’s because regeneration is so difficult: Sandalwood is a slow-growing species and a tree must be over 30 years old before it can be used for the production of oil.

 However, illegal poaching is destructively rampant.